Gender, Language and Ideology

 “Through a critical analysis of voluminous historical data on metalinguistic discursive practices, Momoko Nakamura, a preeminent scholar of Japanese language and gender, effectively denaturalizes the orthodox relationship between language and gender and elucidates the process and implications of the ideological construction of “Japanese women’s language.”
 A stimulating and invaluable addition to the field!”

 Altohami, Waheed M. A

 Robertson, Wesley C.

-This list is based on CrossRef data as of 23 september 2020.
+This list is based on CrossRef data as of 11 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.

 Subjects & Metadata